 Pollutants and waste in the water reduce the pH

-Yes, fecal matter includes nitrates and ammonia, etc. Those are acidic and cause to lower the pH level.
+Yes, fecal matter includes nitrates and ammonia, etc. These are acidic and cause lower pH levels.

 Can crush coral (substrate or ornaments) will increase the pH-

-Yes. it dissolves and adding calcium into the water.
+Yes. it dissolves and adds calcium to the water.